timotheeg/NESTrisStatsUI/docs/stats.md

 Shows stats about lines cleared, by type of line clears.
 Contains 4 type of information:

-* total number of lines clear (as read from the game UI)
+* Total number of lines cleared (as read from the game)
-* for each type of line clear, shows:
+* For each type of line-clear, shows:
-    * number of line clear events for that type
+    * number of line-clear events for that type
     * number of lines cleared for that type
     * percentage of lines cleared for that type overall (Note: The percentage for tetrises is the "famous" tetris rate)